 This text helps search engines to contextualize and interpret the content of the pages of a site or blog.
 It also helps describe the image to blind or visually impaired users when using text-to-speech navigation.

 It is an optional attribute that does not affect SEO.
 The text contained in the Title image tag is displayed only when the user passes the mouse over it (if this feature is enabled on the site).

-In the image on the right instead of the laconic “Restaurant Luxembourg”, choose a richer description such as for example: “Restaurant with terrace 2 minutes from Kirchberg“.
+In the image bellow instead of the laconic “Restaurant Luxembourg”, choose a richer description such as for example: “Restaurant with terrace 2 minutes from Kirchberg“.
 This tag is only 49 characters long and contains keywords such as restaurant, terrace and Kirchberg which should be used in the page titles and Hn (h1, h2, h3…) tags of the site of a restaurant offering this service.

 Repeating the same keywords on 3, 4, 5 or even 10 photos does not bring any benefit to the user and that it will annoy Google which will consider that you want to force its hand a little.

 Name the image without capitals, without accented characters and between two words use the separator (-) rather than the underscore (_).